-Implement recruiting and hiring process which results in hiring highly qualified candidates from diverse backgrounds.
-The percentage of teaching faculty with terminal degrees will steadily increase.
-Student/Faculty ratio (at least 16:1).
-Percentage of increase of diverse groups (at least 1%).
-Percentage of faculty with terminal degrees (at least 2%).
-Dependent on additional funding to support new faculty positions.
+Output: Implement recruiting and hiring process which results in hiring highly qualified candidates from diverse backgrounds.

+Output: The percentage of teaching faculty with terminal degrees will steadily increase.

+Efficiency: Percentage of increase of diverse groups (at least 4%).
+Efficiency: Percentage of faculty with terminal degrees (at least 6%).
+Explanatory: Dependent on additional funding to support new faculty positions.

 OBJECTIVE B.2.
 Continue to provide salaries and incentives sufficiently competitive to attract and retain the best and brightest faculty.
+Outcome: Each degree program will have a stable faculty.
+Outcome: Faculty salaries will be at or above the IHL average for the given discipline.